vacp2p/rfc/content/docs/rfcs/23/README.md

 To bridge Waku v1 and Waku v2 we have a [15/WAKU-BRIDGE](/spec/15).
-For mapping Waku v1 topics to Waku v2 content topics, the following structure for the content topic is used:
+For mapping Waku v1 topics to Waku v2 content topics, the following structure for the content topic SHOULD be used:

 ```
-/waku/v1/<4bytes-waku-v1-topic>/rlp
+/waku/1/<4bytes-waku-v1-topic>/rlp
 ```

+The `<4bytes-waku-v1-topic>` SHOULD be the lowercase hex representation of the 4-byte Waku v1 topic.
+A `0x` prefix SHOULD be used.

 This creates a direct mapping between the two protocols.
 For example: